strapi/documentation/docs/user-docs/latest/content-manager/managing-relational-fields.md

 ![Relations box in the edit view](../assets/content-manager/edit-view_relational-fields.png)

-The relational fields of a content-type are managed from the Relations box, located in the right side of the edit view interface.
-It lists the names of the relational fields.
-Under each relational field name is displayed a drop-down list containing all available entry titles.

-The Relations box allows to choose which entries the relational fields should point to.
+The relational fields of a content-type are displayed among regular fields, but can be distinguished by their grey background.
+For each relational field is displayed a drop-down list containing all available entry titles.
+It allows to choose which entry the relational fields should point to.
 You can either choose one or several entries depending on the type of relation that was established.

 ::: tip
-Instead of choosing an entry by scrolling the list, you can click any drop-down list from the Relations box and type to search a specific entry.
+Instead of choosing an entry by scrolling the list, you can click any relational field drop-down list and type to search a specific entry.
 :::

 ::: note